Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ---
 - Contributors will need the following:
+  - Windows or Linux OS
-  - Python 3.x
+  - Python 3 (aka CPython 3.x)
   - Git
   - A text editor or IDE editor
-- To clone the repository, run this command:
+- To clone the repository, use GitHub Desktop or run this command:
 ```console
 git clone https://github.com/Pokemon-PythonRed/Pokemon-PythonRed.git
 ```
-- After that, run the following command to install dependencies:
+- After that, run the following command from the repository folder to install dependencies:
 ```console
 python -m pip install -r requirements.txt
 ```
-- Finally, run this command to run the program:
+- Finally, open `app/main.py` or run this command to run the program:
 ```console
 python app/main.py
 ```